DeGraciaMathieu/php-class-dependencies-analyzer/README.md

 ## Detecting Fragile Dependencies

-A fragile dependency is a component that depends on another component that is more unstable than itself.
+A weakness dependancy is a class that depends on a class that is more unstable than it.

+It can be a sign of a bad design and an indicator of a class that can suffer from side effects of its dependencies.

 The first component will be sensitive to any changes made to the second component and will experience side effects.